jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-04-random-forests-with-pyspark.md

 ### Train the random forest

 A random forest is a machine learning classification algorithm.
-A random forest is a random collection of simple decision trees.
+Random forests are generated collections of decision trees.
 We're also going to track the time it takes to train our model.

 ```py